-SPP is paid for either the one or two weeks taken as SPL.
-The employee must give notice to their employer by the end of the 15th week before the EWC stating:
+SPP is paid for one or two weeks taken as SPL.

-- whether they want to receive one or two weeks of SPP and when they want their SPP to start; and - that they are the child's father or mother's partner and will be responsible for the child's upbringing, and that they are taking leave to care for the child or support the mother in caring for the child.
+The employee must give notice to their employer by the end of the 15th week before the EWC stating that they are the child's father or mother's partner and will be responsible for the child's upbringing, and that they are taking leave to care for the child or support the mother in caring for the child.